celliern/triflow/docs/_sources/overview.rst.txt

 In the examples folder live some classic 1D PDE (diffusion, diffusion/advection, burger equation...).

 The Model class is pickable, means that it can be sent across the network and between cpu for multiprocessing purpose.
-It can be save on disk as a binary and reload later.
+It can be sae on disk as a binary and reload later.
 It is important in order to reduce the large compilation overhead. (see Model.save and load_model).
 Thus, the model has to be re-optimized by Theano on every new host, leading to potential long initialization for large and complex models.
 The memory footprint can be large (> 1Go) in some case: this is the cost of the theano aggressive graph optimization strategy.
 [Further work will include the choice between high performance and fast overhead].
 It should be important to notice that Theano is able to handle GPU computation if properly configured (see the Theano_ documentation for more details).

 Fields containers
 ------------------